 Alabama Gulf Coast Zoo isn’t really what I would consider a zoo.
 Yes, there are animals in cages and exhibits that you can walk around and look at.

 We chose to do the lemur encounter and while my son was nervous about going into the encounter at first, once he saw the way the lemurs crawled up on mom and played with my camera, he quickly joined in on the excitement.
+As I mentioned this is currently closed, but I’ve still included our experience so you can see what the interactive experiences are like!

 The lemur experience was one of the coolest animal experiences I’ve ever had.
 You sit on benches in an animal encounter while curious lemurs climb on you, sit on your head, try to steal things from your pockets, and snuggle up against your body.